kuetemeier/hexo-multilanguage-example/README.md

 This is an example using HEXO (http://hexo.io) to generate a static multilanguage site

-How to insall and use this example repository
+How to install and use this example repository
 =============================================

 ### Install Hexo